 On each county profile page, the map of NYS is included, with the county highlighted in red.
-The inset map shows the county map with the county seat noted.
 On city profile pages, the map of NYS is again included, with the county highlighted in grey and the cities noted in red.
 Inset map is the county, with cities noted.

 The population is the official count of people from the US Census Bureau's (USCB) BO1003 report.